 Plastics have a place in subsea technology too

 Other lightweight alternatives to brass include a range of plastics.
-Acetal (POM) is commonly used, thanks to having good corrosion resistance, low water absorption, high strength and rigidity and good compressive strength.
-This is particularly important when operating in harsh environments: if your system gets knocked or dropped, an acetal housing will keep any electronics inside safe from damage.
+Acetal (POM) is commonly used, thanks to having good corrosion resistance, low water absorption, high strength and rigidity, and good compressive strength.

-For more information about materials commonly specified for underwater environments, take a look at our materials resources
+For more information about materials commonly specified for underwater environments, take a look at our materials resources.

 If you’re designing a system that will be housed in some kind of enclosure, any underwater housing must of course be watertight.
 It’s not just the material choice that’s relevant – getting the design right is imperative.

-There are a number of ways that a watertight enclosure can be designed, and they all rely on the machining company achieving tight tolerances and a good machined finish.
+There are several ways that a watertight enclosure can be designed, and they all rely on the machining company achieving tight tolerances and a good machined finish.
 Sometimes it’s cleverly designed mating parts, perfectly executed.
-Alternatively, a design may make use of a series of channels or recesses that will house O-rings, or use nitrile or neoprene gaskets to achieve the failsafe seal.

 In theory, these methods are straightforward.
 And they are, at design stage!
 It’s when it comes to realising the design through manufacture that the theory can become problematic.